Hi, I'm Sébastien Wilmet, I come from Belgium, and I'm a GNOME developer.

-- 2013: Google Summer of Code on GtkSourceView and gedit.
+- 2013: Google Summer of Code in GtkSourceView, gedit and a little GLib/GTK.

 - 2013: became a co-maintainer of GtkSourceView.

-- 2014: started to write a guide to get started with GLib/GTK+.
+- 2014: started to write a small book to get started with GLib/GTK.

 - 2016: creation of Tepl – the “Text editor product line” – a library that eases the development of GtkSourceView-based text editors and IDEs.